Short-handed juniors were 'warriors,' proud general manager says

 Special to The Lake Report

-Niagara-on-the-Lake got its first taste of junior hockey in about two years last Friday night and it couldn’t have been sweeter for the home team.
+Niagara-on-the-Lake got its first taste of junior hockey in about two years on Friday night and it couldn’t have been sweeter.

-The Niagara Predators took on the Streetsville Flyers, skating away with a 5-3 victory in their Greater Metro Jr. A Hockey League home opener at the Meridian Credit Union Arena.
+The Niagara Predators took on the Streetsville Flyers (out of Mississauga), skating away with a 5-3 victory in their Greater Metro Jr. A Hockey League home opener at the Meridian Credit Union Arena.

 A crowd of about 100 took in the new NOTL team’s debut.